-We believe that a crisis of imagination exists, in both mainstream society, in the communications and policy work of many NGOs and change makers, and in the popular and contemporary arts.
-We believe in the urgent need to elaborate informed visions of the Next System, and to shift the mainstream perception that alternatives are not possible.
+We believe that a crisis of imagination exists, in both mainstream society, in the communications and policy work of many environmental NGOs and change makers, and in the popular and contemporary arts.
+We also believe in the urgent need to elaborate positive, informed visions of new systems, to help shift the mainstream perception that alternatives are not feasible.

-The new progress stories, changes in environmental policy, and new visions of a happier and sustainable future must be articulated through accessible and inspiring arts and culture if they are ever to take root.
+The new progress stories, changes in environmental policy and collective behaviour change, and new visions of a happier and sustainable future must be articulated through accessible, informative, and inspiring arts and culture if they are ever to take root.
 We believe that creatives have a responsibility to lend a hand to these most urgent of tasks, helping people see and feel the need for specific changes in values or behaviour, and understand in simple ways how Transition could lead to a future worth fighting for.

 We understand the science, which is speaking loud and clear about the consequences of climate change and the collapse of multiple life supporting systems.
 We are clear in our understanding that only a short window of time exists to avert the worst effects of these threats to human and all life on Earth.